 Attributes: Social Sciences

 331 Contemporary Sociological Theory

 This course will examine alternative ways of understanding the human being, society, and culture as they have been presented in contemporary sociological theory (1925-present).
 It will focus on the theoretical logic of accounting for simple and complex forms of social life, interactions between social processes and individual and group identities, major and minor changes in society and culture, and the linkages between intimate and large-scale human experience.

 Prerequisite: 110 and one additional course in sociology, or permission of instructor.
 Offered every spring.

 Attributes: AMST Struct & Instit Elective

-333 The Sociology of Health and Illness

-This course is an examination of the theories and practices that constitute a sociological understanding of medicine, health, and illness.
-Social epidemiology, health care systems, stigma, medicalization, suffering, and death, are some of the phenomena considered.
-Offered every two years.

-Attributes: Health Studies Elective, NRSC Non-Div 3 Elective, Social Sciences

-344 Advanced Quantitative Data Analysis

-This course is intended for the social science major who is interested in a deeper exploration of the topics and techniques covered in an introductory course on social research methods.
-Students taking this course will have the opportunity to design their own research study, either by collecting original data or by using a secondary data source (such as the General Social Survey).
-The semester-long project will provide indepth instruction on survey design, data collection, and data entry.
-Additionally, students will use the SPSS statistical package to comprehensively analyze data, from descriptive results to multiple regression.

-Prerequisite: 244, or the equivalent.
-Offered every two years.

 400 Sociology Seminar

 A specialized seminar, intended to relate a broad area of theoretical concern to the problems and procedures of current research.
 Regularly offered topics: Measuring Race and Racism; Women, Culture, and Development; Sociology of Violence; Language and Power: Foucault and Bourdieu; American Society; Race and Ethnic Theory; Sexualities; Postmodernism, Culture, and Communication.

+Prerequisite: 110 and at least one from the list of required courses (SOCI 236, SOCI).

 Prerequisite: 110 and at least one from the list of required courses (SOCI 236, SOCI 240, SOCI 244, SOCI 330, or SOCI 331).
 Offered every fall.

 Attributes: Social Sciences

 405 Senior Thesis

 Independent study, in consultation with a specially constituted faculty committee, of a problem area chosen by the student.
 The student should, in addition to pursuing his/her own interests, also seek to demonstrate how various perspectives within sociology and, where relevant, other disciplines bear on the topic chosen.
 Permission of the instructor required.

 Attributes: Social Sciences

 Spanish and Portuguese Studies

 Major

-The following Spanish & Portuguese Studies major requirements are effective with the class entering in Fall 2021 and after.
+The following Spanish & Portuguese Studies major requirements are effective with the class entering in Fall 2024 and after.
 Students beginning prior to Fall 2021 should reference the requirements in the Academic Bulletin for their entering class.

 Please note that SPAN 299 is formerly SPAN 305.

-A. Concentration in Language and Culture:
+For all concentrations: